kovacsmate88/Nginx-Flask-in-one-container-with-composer/README.md

 # Project Description

 This project aims to set up a Docker container using Docker Compose to run a Flask application with Nginx as a reverse proxy.
 The goal is to expose the Flask application on port 8080 and forward requests from Nginx to the Flask app running on port 5000.
+DO NOT USE THIS SOLUTION in real-life projects, because in this project I run Nginx and Flask in the same container just for the practice, but each container should focus on a specific task, making the application more flexible and maintainable.

 ## Flask Application: